ocbnet/layout/README.md

 <pre>{ 'preLayout' : function (data) { var widget = this; if (data.force) {} } }</pre>

-Read and store the values needed to redo the layout (do not adjust browser elements).
+Read and store the values needed to redo the layout (do not adjust any browser elements).

-<pre>{ 'updateLayout' : function (data) { var widget = this; if (data.force) {} } }</pre>
+<pre>{ 'postLayout' : function (data) { var widget = this; if (data.force) {} } }</pre>

-Use stored values to redo the layout (do not measure any browser elements).
+Use stored values to calculate the layout (do not measure any browser elements).
 In this step you may only adjust the viewport that will influence the outside page.
+Use updateLayout to do more expensive adjustements (read below).

-<pre>{ 'postLayout' : function (data) { var widget = this; if (data.force) {} } }</pre>
+<pre>{ 'updateLayout' : function (data) { var widget = this; if (data.force) {} } }</pre>

 Do adjustements that will not alter the outside dimensions of the widget here.
 The other events are called up to three times per layout run.
 This callback will only be executed